 InSITE STL is a group of site-specific, temporary public artworks in Downtown St. Louis in 2022.
 The works, developed by St. Louis-based artists, impact how we see Downtown — from the actual physical character, to different views and sightlines, to our views and perceptions of what Downtown is and can be.
 The artworks encourage exploration, curiosity, and a new way of seeing.

-Portlock’s work combines special-effects software and the visual conventions of 19th-century American painting to creatively interact with contemporary cityscapes.
-Beginning in October 2020, Portlock will project a series of multi-story scaled animations on buildings in Downtown St. Louis.
-The subject matter for each animation will be the obscured history of each building, carefully researched through local archives to share the building’s significance to the city.
-The projections will be scaled and created to highlight the specific architecture of the surface.
+Each part of the series will be a collaboration between Portlock and a different artist with ties to St. Louis.
+The subject matter for each animation will be the forgotten history of each building, carefully researched through local archives to share the building’s significance to the city.
+The projects each combine special-effects software and the visual conventions of 19th-century American painting to creatively interact with contemporary cityscapes and are scaled to highlight the specific architecture of the surface.

 Ribbons of Light will engulf the corner of the Park Pacific Apartments parking garage with LED tentacle-like lines of light intended to merge with the architectural details of the site and interrupt the rigid grid of the city.
 The artwork explores the dynamics of movement, balance and light using commonly found utilitarian materials.

 Sine Screen will distill the historic architectural ornament designs of renowned architects Adler and Sullivan and ancient building construction techniques through the lens of digital technologies to create a 3D-printed masonry screen wall.
 The site-specific sculpture, made from sustainable, locally sourced clay, will fill the site with patterns of light and shadow, textural fields, and optical effects based on mathematic sine equations.